foxbunny/vanilla-ui-patterns/README.md

 ### Blocks

-In all JavaScript modules, you will see [blocks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) enclosing the entire script.
+In all JavaScript files, you will see [blocks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) enclosing the entire script.
 They look like this: